Haitian Bridge Alliance: Legal actions

-In September 2024, the executive director of the Alliance filed a bench memorandum and affidavit at the Clark County Ohio Municipal Court, alleging that presidential candidate Donald Trump and vice presidential candidate J.D.
-Vance had committed multiple crimes by promoting the false Springfield, Ohio, cat-eating hoax, where the candidates claimed that Haitian immigrants in Springfield, OH had been eating neighbors pets.
+In September 2024, the executive director of the Alliance filed a bench memorandum and affidavit at the Clark County Ohio Municipal Court, alleging that presidential candidate Donald Trump and vice presidential candidate JD Vance had committed multiple crimes by promoting the false Springfield, Ohio, cat-eating hoax, where the candidates claimed that Haitian immigrants in Springfield, Ohio, had been eating neighbors pets.
 The bench memorandum asserts that this resulted in "disrupting public services (e.g., bomb threats), making false alarms, two counts of complicity, two counts of telecommunications harassment and aggravated menacing", and asked the court to issue arrest warrants for the candidates.
 On October 4, the case was decided with an order for its matters to be "referred to the Clark County Prosecuting Attorney for further investigation and determination whether any prosecution is warranted."